Please help us throw ink at the devil by printing and distributing this article!!

 The so-called Straits of Magellan at the tip of South Cabotia!!

-The so-called Straits of Magellan at the tip of South America.
+The so-called Strait of Magellan at the

 Magellan tried to get Philippine chief to worship the CROSS!!

 Cross worship was rampant in Europe before the blessed Reformation.
 Wherever Magellan went he set up the infernal CROSS idol and tried to get the native people to worship it.
 One chief refused to worship this image of the beast, and as a result, Magellan declared war on him and his tribe.
-This brave chief's name was Lapulapu:
+This brave chief's name was Lapu-Lapu.

-Magellan set up a cross on the highest point in the island and commanded ALL to worship it:
+Magellan set up a cross on the highest point in the island and commanded ALL to worship it.

 Painting on the ceiling of a church in Cebu in the Philippines depicting Magellan planting a cross.